ngntrgduc/movies-manager/README.md

   -h, --help  Show this message and exit.

 Commands:
-  add     Add a new movie interactively (default status: waiting). filter  Filter movies by attributes. stats   Show statistics for the movie data.
+  add     Add a new movie interactively. backup  Back up data. filter  Filter movies by attributes. stats   Show statistics for the movie data.
 ```